DataBiosphere/toil/docs/running/cliOptions.rst

                         if using auto-scaling.
-This should be provided as a comma-separated list of the same length as the list of node types. default=0 --maxNodes MAXNODES   Maximum number of nodes of each type in the cluster,                        Maximum number of nodes of each type in the cluster, if using autoscaling, provided as a comma-separated list.
+This should be provided as a comma-separated list of the same length as the list of node types. default=0 --maxNodes MAXNODES   Maximum number of nodes of each type in the cluster, if using autoscaling, provided as a comma-separated list.
 The first value is used as a default if the list length is less than the number of nodeTypes.